Mastering Linkedin boolean search is an essential skill to find qualified leads or candidates on Linkedin.

 - School

-You can run searches like this one
+You can run searches like this one.

-- job titles
+- Job titles

-- job description
+- Job description

-2. Linkedin Sales Navigator
+2. LinkedIn Sales Navigator

-Same thing for using boolean search on Sales Navigator.
-The global keyword field will look for the keyword into the whole profile:
+The global keyword field will look for the keyword in the whole profile:

 - Description